gonglinyuan/metro_t0/README.md

 ## Reproduce Our Experiment Results

 We use [t-zero](https://github.com/bigscience-workshop/t-zero) for evaluating our models on the _T0 Eval_ benchmark.
+The `t-zero` codebase has been shipped with this repository.
+Some changes are made so that METRO-T0 models are supported.
 Given the highly specific version requirements of the `t-zero` codebase dependencies, it's advisable to create a fresh conda environment (or virtualenv) for evaluation purposes.
 You can do this by following the steps below:

 ```bash